fastai/fastai/docs/distributed.md

 ``` python
 learn = learn.distributed(arg.local_rank)
 ```
-This will add the additional callbacks that will make sure your model and your data loaders are properly setup.
+This will add the additional callbacks that will make sure your model and your data loaders are properly setups.

 Now you can save your scriptn here is what the full example looks like: